Follow in the footsteps of Scotland’s Braveheart!

 Dumbarton Castle

 Historians believe William Wallace was imprisoned at Dumbarton Castle after his capture by Sir John Menteith.
-He was then led on a 17-day journey though England -in chains – for his execution.
+He was then led on a 17-day journey though England – in chains – for his execution.

-Other places of interest
+Additional places of interest

 Lanark